Find out how to get more from

 Only when you need full knowledge of a subject is it worth studying the text in detail.
 Here it's best to skim the material first to get an overview of the subject.
 This gives you an understanding of its structure, into which you can then fit the detail gained from a full reading of the material.
 (SQ3R is a good technique for getting a deep understanding of a text.)

-When you're reading a document or book in detail, it helps if you practice "active reading" by highlighting and underlining key information, and taking notes (member-only article) as you progress.
+When you're reading a document or book in detail, it helps if you practice 'active reading' by highlighting and underlining key information, and taking notes as you progress.
 (Mind Maps are great for this).
 This emphasizes information in your mind, and helps you to review important points later.

 Doing this also helps you keep your mind focused on the material, and stops you thinking about other things.